That dollar amount results from a 44.6% increase compared to $6.15 billion 5 years earlier in 2020.

 Products Causing Bosnia and Herzegovina’s Worst Trade Deficits

-Bosnia and Herzegovina incurred an overall -US$6.1 billion trade deficit during 2023, expanding by 7.3% from -$5.7 billion in red ink one year earlier.
+Bosnia and Herzegovina incurred an overall -US$6.96 billion trade deficit during 2024, expanding by 13.7% from -$6.1 billion in red ink one year earlier.

 Below are exports from Bosnia and Herzegovina that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bosnia and Herzegovina’s goods trail Bosniak and Herzegovinian importer spending on foreign products.

-Bosnia and Herzegovina posted highly negative net exports and therefore deep international trade deficits for mineral fuels-related products notably petroleum oils, coal and petroleum gases.
+Historically, Bosnia and Herzegovina posts highly negative net exports and therefore deep international trade deficits for mineral fuels-related products notably petroleum oils, coal and petroleum gases.

 These cashflow deficiencies clearly indicate Bosnia and Herzegovina’s competitive disadvantages in the international mineral fuels market, but also represent key opportunities for Bosnia and Herzegovina to improve its position in the global economy through focused innovations.